Life is never made unbearable by circumstances, but only by lack of meaning and purpose. ― Victor Frankl, Jewish Holocaust survivor

 COVID is all over the news and social media, everyone is talking about it, lives have been turned upside down by it.
 The police are enforcing new laws, the borders are closed, the army has been called in, schools and churches have been shut, curfews enforced and even people going to jail.
 COVID is portrayed as a menacing and dangerous enemy, and we have to be on high alert.

-So far this year, Australian COVID deaths have taken two people on average every day, 92% of them are over 70 years, most in nursing homes.
+At the time of writing, Australian COVID deaths have taken two people on average every day, 92% of them are over 70 years, most in nursing homes.
 Only thirteen people under 60 years, have died.
 Check out the latest data here.

 Every week around 45 boys and men are committing suicide, over six per day.